Is Anesthesia Scary? Understanding and Alleviating Surgery Fears

 Key Takeaways

-• To alleviate concerns about anesthesia, it's important to have open communication with the healthcare team, understand the procedure and expected outcomes, and adopt proper preparations such as asking questions, fasting, and quitting smoking where recommended.
+To alleviate concerns about anesthesia, it's important to have open communication with the healthcare team, understand the procedure and expected outcomes, and prepare for surgery by asking questions, fasting, and quitting smoking where recommended.

 Unveiling the Fear Behind Anesthesia